cbo-19/alx-system_engineering-devops/0x02-shell_redirections/README.md

 15-countthatword display the number of lines a word appear in the a particular file

 16-whatsnesxt display lines containing 'root' and 3 lines after

+9-duplicate_the_last_line duplicates the last line of a file